 During the summer and autumn time Kangoo (my mini-camper-van) and I travel and explore every nook and cranny of Northern Norway, including a few visits to the northern parts of Sweden and Finland too.
 I document and catalogue every find.
 On my memeber pages (only in Norwegian) you can follow me on the road and get exclusive access to mushroom-maps, and more

-Looking for a mushroom guide in Northern Norway?
+Looking for a mushroom guide in and around Narvik?
 Please get in touch

 There are 4 different speices of Pinecone Caps (Strobilurus) in Northern Norway, as far as I have been able to find.
 In total there are 10 different known species and they all grow on pinecones.
 All are edible, and most are good.